-To satisfy criteria for a PR, all of the following criteria must be met and must persist for $\geq 8$ weeks (minimum of 49 days to allow for CT/MRI scheduling):
+To satisfy criteria for a PR, all of the following criteria must be met:

-- No evidence of new disease - A change in disease status meeting $\geq 2$ of the following criteria: - Decrease in peripheral blood ALC by $\geq$ 50% from baseline - A decrease by $\geq$ 50% from the baseline in the SPD of the index nodal lesions - In a subject with enlargement of the spleen at baseline: normal spleen size or a decrease by ≥50% from baseline (minimum 2-cm decrease or reduction in LVD to normal) in the pretreatment enlargement of the splenic LVD - In a subject with enlargement of the liver at baseline: normal liver size or a decrease by $\geq$ 50% from baseline (minimum 2-cm decrease or reduction in LVD to normal) in the pretreatment enlargement of the liver LVD - A decrease by ≥50% from baseline in the CLL marrow infiltrate or in B-lymphoid nodules - No index, splenic, liver, or non-index disease with worsening that meets the criteria for definitive PD - Peripheral blood counts meeting $\geq 1$ of the following criteria: - ANC $\geq 1.5 \ge 10^{9}$ /L or $\geq 50\%$ increase over baseline without need for exogenous growth factors (eg, G-CSF) - Platelet count $\geq 100 \text{ x } 10^9/\text{L}$ or $\geq 50\%$ increase over baseline without need for exogenous growth factors - Hemoglobin $\geq 110$ g/L (11.0 g/dL) or $\geq 50\%$ increase over baseline without red blood cell transfusions or need for exogenous growth factors (eg, erythropoietin)
+- No evidence of new disease - A change in disease status meeting ≥2 of the following criteria, with 2 exceptions in which only 1 criterion is needed: (1) Only lymphadenopathy is present at baseline; (2) Only lymphadenopathy and lymphocytosis are present at baseline.
+In these 2 cases, only lymphadenopathy must improve to the extent specified below: - Decrease in peripheral blood ALC by ≥50% from baseline - A decrease by $\geq 50\%$ from the baseline in the SPD of the index nodal lesions - In a subject with enlargement of the spleen at baseline, a splenomegaly response defined in Section 7.4.2.

+- In a subject with enlargement of the liver at baseline, a hepatomegaly response as defined in Section 7.4.2. - A decrease by ≥50% from baseline in the CLL marrow infiltrate or in B-lymphoid nodules - No index, splenic, liver, or non-index disease with worsening that meets the criteria for definitive PD - Peripheral blood counts meeting ≥1 of the following criteria: - ANC $\ge 1.5 \times 10^9$ /L or $\ge 50\%$ increase over baseline without need for exogenous growth factors (eg, G-CSF) - Platelet count ≥100 x 109/L or ≥50% increase over baseline without need for exogenous growth factors - Hemoglobin ≥110 g/L (11.0 g/dL) or ≥50% increase over baseline without red blood cell transfusions or need for exogenous growth factors (eg, erythropoietin)